Back to All Events

 Vaccine campaigns and public health alerts are met with skepticism and misinformation in underinvested communities.

-Health apps and patient portals fail to serve low-literacy users, elders, and uninsured patients, widening the digital divide.
+Health apps and patient portals often fail to serve low-literacy users, older adults, and uninsured patients, thereby widening the digital divide/apartheid.

 Hospital boards and leadership teams lack input from the very communities most impacted by health disparities.